travis-ci/docs-travis-ci-com/user/multi-platform-login.md

 To add more accounts:

-1. Go to the Bitbucket/GitLab login site.
+1. Go to the login site of your platform provider such as GitHub, Bitbucket, GitLab or Assembla.
 2. Re-login with the desired account.
 3. Go to the Travis CI Sign-in page.
-4. Click **Sign In with Bitbucket/GitLab** on the sign-in page.
+4. Click **Sign In with GitHub/Bitbucket/GitLab/Assembla** on the sign-in page.
 Your account is stored and you can now switch between the different accounts in Travis CI.

 ### Adding accounts using the user menu